librariam/pkp-docs/plugin-inventory/en/README.md

 ### Twitter Block

 Integrates Twitter feeds in a multi-journal instance without the need to create several custom blocks.
 This plugin requires Administrator access to configure and enable/disable.
+Note: Twitter Block became non-functional mid-2023 due to the changes in Twitter's embed policies.

 ### URN